Fayette Historic State Park - Garden, Michigan - Fall Colors

 You can find many of them in the Porcupine Mountains Wilderness State Park, Hiawatha National Forest, Pictured Rocks National Lakeshore, and Tahquamenon Falls State Park.
 Others are sprinkled throughout the Keweenaw Peninsula, L’Anse, Marquette, and other towns.
 We encourage you to find as many as you can!

-Marquette-Fall-Road Trip
+Marquette-Fall-Road trip

 Marquette | photo via a.carpenter_photography